 Note.
 When a bridge deck is modelled using the grillage analogy, the plan area of slab is represented by the longitudinal and transverse members.
-As a result, gravity should only be applied to the longitudinal members only.
+As a result, to prevent double assignment, gravity should only be applied to the longitudinal members and any diaphragm beams (excluding slab).